Friday, April 25, 2025

 "I Am"

-"So Jesus said, “When you have lifted up the Son of Man on the cross, then you will understand that I Am he.
+"So Jesus said, “When you have lifted up the Son of Man on the cross, then you will understand that I Am He.
 I do nothing on my own but say only what the Father taught me."
 John 8:28

-There is also the promise that Jesus being crucified is necessary to us understanding His Divinity.
+There is also the aspect that Jesus being crucified is necessary to us understanding His Divinity.
 It is a required step toward the revelation of Jesus being awarded the authority over all things by God the Father.
 The name of Jesus is the name above all names, never to take a backseat to any of our "created gods" or any created being who exists anywhere in the universe.

 Friday, February 21, 2025